GuglielmoColoretti/EventShapes_HiggsTOgg_QCD_NLO/README.md

-* We are no expert of Windows.
+P.S. * We are no expert of Windows.
 We recommend to install minGW, a Windows port of the GNU Compiler Collection (GCC).